Jenny Ziefel's Clarinet and Saxophone Studio

 Also, there are a lot of really terrible instruments on the market, some that are counterfeit (they have a well-known brand stamped on an inferior instrument), and some that are in bad shape.
 Buying from a reputable dealer or an individual with a good return policy is very important, especially if you don't know much about musical instruments.

-Saxophones: Selmer Paris, Yamaha, Yanigasawa, Conn (before 1960), King (before 1970), Jupiter (beginner or intermediate).
+Saxes are highly personal and need a lot of research and play testing to find the right horn.
+Some of the best brands are: Selmer Paris, Yamaha, Yanigasawa, Conn (before 1960), King (before 1970), P. Mauriat, Jupiter (beginner or intermediate).

 MOUTHPIECES